 (f) Opportunity to show compliance.

-(1) Before revocation or suspension of an agency's license or denial of an application for the renewal of an agency's license, DADS gives the license holder:
+(1) Before revocation or suspension of an agency's license or denial of an application for the renewal of an agency's license, HHSC gives the license holder:

 (A) a notice by personal service or by registered or certified mail of the facts or conduct alleged to warrant the proposed action, with a copy sent to the agency; and

-(B) an opportunity to show compliance with all requirements of law for the retention of the license by sending DADS Regulatory Services office a written request.
+(B) an opportunity to show compliance with all requirements of law for the retention of the license by sending HHSC Regulatory Services office a written request.
 The request must:

-(i) be postmarked within 10 days after the date of DADS notice and be received in DADS Regulatory Services office within 10 days after the date of the postmark; and
+(i) be postmarked within 10 days after the date of HHSC notice and be received in HHSC Regulatory Services office within 10 days after the date of the postmark; and

-(ii) contain specific documentation refuting DADS allegations.
+(ii) contain specific documentation refuting HHSC allegations.

-(2) DADS limits its review to the documentation submitted by the license holder and information DADS used as the basis for its proposed action.
-An agency may not attend DADS meeting to review the opportunity to show compliance.
-DADS gives a license holder a written affirmation or reversal of the proposed action.
+(2) HHSC limits its review to the documentation submitted by the license holder and information HHSC used as the basis for its proposed action.
+An agency may not attend HHSC meeting to review the opportunity to show compliance.
+HHSC gives a license holder a written affirmation or reversal of the proposed action.

-(3) After an opportunity to show compliance, DADS sends a license holder a written notice that:
+(3) After an opportunity to show compliance, HHSC sends a license holder a written notice that:

-(A) informs the license holder of DADS decision; and
+(A) informs the license holder of HHSC decision; and

-(B) provides the agency with an opportunity to appeal DADS decision through a formal hearing process.
+(B) provides the agency with an opportunity to appeal HHSC decision through a formal hearing process.

 (g) Notice of denial of application for license or renewal of a license, suspension or revocation of license.
-DADS sends an applicant or license holder notice by fax and either by certified mail with return receipt requested or hand-delivery of DADS denial of an application for an initial license or renewal of a license, suspension of a license or revocation of a license.
+HHSC sends an applicant or license holder notice by fax and either by certified mail with return receipt requested or hand-delivery of HHSC denial of an application for an initial license or renewal of a license, suspension of a license or revocation of a license.

 (h) Formal appeal.
-An applicant or license holder has the right to make a formal appeal after receipt of DADS notification of denial of an application for an initial license or renewal of a license and suspension or revocation of a license.
+An applicant or license holder has the right to make a formal appeal after receipt of HHSC notification of denial of an application for an initial license or renewal of a license and suspension or revocation of a license.

-(1) An agency must request a formal administrative hearing within 20 days of receipt of DADS notice of denial of an application for an initial license or renewal of a license, suspension of a license or revocation of a license.
-To make a formal appeal, the applicant or agency must comply with the formal hearing procedures in 1 TAC Chapter 357, Subchapter I and Chapter 91 of this title.
+(1) An agency must request a formal administrative hearing within 20 days of receipt of HHSC notice of denial of an application for an initial license or renewal of a license, suspension of a license, or revocation of a license.
+To make a formal appeal, the applicant or agency must comply with the formal hearing procedures in 1 TAC Chapter 357, Subchapter I and 40 TAC Chapter 91.

-(2) DADS presumes receipt of DADS notice to occur on the tenth day after the notice is mailed to the last known address unless another date is reflected on the return receipt.
+(2) HHSC presumes receipt of HHSC notice to occur on the 10th day after the notice is mailed to the last known address, unless another date is reflected on the return receipt.

-(3) If an agency does not meet the deadline for requesting a formal hearing, the agency has lost its opportunity for a formal hearing, and DADS takes the proposed action.
+(3) If an agency does not meet the deadline for requesting a formal hearing, the agency has lost its opportunity for a formal hearing, and HHSC takes the proposed action.

-(4) A formal administrative hearing is held in accordance with Government Code, Chapter 2001, and the formal hearing procedures in 1 TAC Chapter 357, Subchapter I and Chapter 91 of this title.
+(4) A formal administrative hearing is held in accordance with Government Code, Chapter 2001, and the formal hearing procedures in 1 TAC Chapter 357, Subchapter I and 40 TAC Chapter 91.

-(5) Except for the denial of an application for an initial license, if an agency appeals, the license remains valid until all appeals are final, unless the license expires without a timely application for renewal submitted to DADS.
-The agency must continue to submit a renewal application in accordance with §97.17 of this chapter (relating to Application Procedures for a Renewal License) until the action to revoke, suspend, or deny renewal of the license is completed.
-However, DADS does not renew the license until it determines the reason for the proposed action no longer exists.
+(5) Except for the denial of an application for an initial license, if an agency appeals, the license remains valid until all appeals are final, unless the license expires without a timely application for renewal submitted to HHSC.
+The agency must continue to submit a renewal application in accordance with §558.17 of this chapter (relating to Application Procedures for a Renewal License) until the action to revoke, suspend, or deny renewal of the license is completed.
+However, HHSC does not renew the license until it determines the reason for the proposed action no longer exists.